-As Ukraine’s counteroffensive gains steam and NATO leaders prepare for their next summit in Vilnius, Lithuania in July, Ukraine’s complicated future within the NATO alliance is once again front and center.
+As Ukraine’s counteroffensive gains steam and NATO leaders prepare for the Vilnius summit, Lithuania in July, Ukraine’s complicated future within the NATO alliance is once again front and center.
 For Ukraine and many of its most supportive allies from Poland to the Baltic states and the UK, it is important that NATO not repeat the mistakes made at the 2008 Bucharest Summit.
 At that summit, NATO declared that both Ukraine and Georgia will become members of the alliance at an unspecified time, without providing a Membership Action Plan (MAP) or formal accession framework.
 In a recent piece for Foreign Affairs, Ukrainian Foreign Minister Dmytro Kuleba was critical of the empty promises made to Ukraine at Bucharest, noting that ‘ambiguity is Putin’s best ally.’

 Preliminary media reports suggest NATO will be hesitant to offer Ukraine a formal path to membership once again, particularly as the war with Russia still rages within its borders.
 Similar to how events unfolded at Bucharest, France and Germany are in favor of a ‘slower, more cautious approach’ that doesn’t alienate Russia, while Washington is likely to be much more cautious as well.
 However, much can change in the next couple of months, with Britain supplying longer range missiles capable of striking Crimea, Germany announcing its most significant aid package, and Russian forces continuing to suffer from supply shortfalls and infighting.
 Ukraine is well-positioned for its long-anticipated counteroffensive, with its allies from Berlin, Paris, London, and Warsaw all stepping up to the plate and delivering significant military hardware simultaneously.